-D. PhD FACULTY COMMITTEE
+PhD FACULTY COMMITTEE

-The policies governing the program and its curriculum are recommended by the PhD Faculty Committee which consists of faculty members selected by the PhD Program Director and is chaired by the Program Director.
+The policies governing the program and its curriculum are recommended by the PhD Faculty which consists of faculty members of the PhD Program and is chaired by the Program Director.
 Final decisions are made by the School.

-The PhD Faculty Committee meets regularly during the academic year (September - May) to review curriculum changes and discuss student progress and issues.
-Policies and curriculum changes are recommended to the School by the majority vote of the members of the PhD Faculty Committee.
+The PhD Faculty meets regularly during the academic year (September - May) to review curriculum changes and discuss student progress and issues.
+Policies and curriculum changes are recommended to the School by the majority vote of the members of the PhD Faculty e